rullo16/incubator-streampipes/streampipes-extensions/streampipes-gft-processors/src/main/resources/org.gft.processors.multifieldrename/documentation.md

 ## Description

 Replaces the runtime names of an event property with a custom defined name.
 Useful for data ingestion purposes where a specific event schema is required.

 ***
+## Configuration

-### Two OldFieldName
+### Two Old Field Names
 Specifies the fields to rename.

-### Two NewFieldName
+### Two New Field Names
 Specifies the new runtime names of the field.

 ## Output